sndox/nats-nest/README.md

 # `nats-nest`

 `nats-nest` is a thin wrapper around an embedded NATS server in a Go module.
+A server can be started through the command-line or using the `NatsServer` class, which basically just invokes the `nats-server` executable.

 ## Installation